 - Pace yourself.
 Divide up parts of your projects into manageable portions so you can spend the time you need on each task — and avoid stressing out at the end of the semester.

 - Don’t skip classes.
 Attendance can count for as much as 50% of your final grade in some classes.
 Don’t miss one without having a legitimate reason.
 And if you need to skip, let your professor know ahead of time.

 - Don’t skimp on notes.
 Taking notes on your lectures and readings can work as a handy reference when you’re studying — it helps retain information better by reinforcing what you’re learning.

 - Join a study group.
 Sometimes having a time, place and social obligation can make all the difference with studying.
 Study groups are extra helpful if you’re taking a foreign language class or have an oral presentation.
 Plus, there’s nothing like the fear of your peers to motivate you into doing well on an exam.

 Good grades can help you keep your student loans more than they can help you save.
 In fact, you need to keep a 2.0 GPA to stay eligible for any type of financial aid.
 While Discover offers a cash reward for keeping your GPA above 3.0, it’s the exception, rather than the rule.
 At least for now.

-You can find out more about how student loans work by checking out our guide — and find providers to help pay for school or refinance your loans.
+You can find out more about how student loans work and find providers to help pay for school or refinance your loansby checking out our guide.